Learning for life staff

 Awards Development

-Catherine Robinson was previously a Director of Marketing and Operations of a professional services organisation prior to joining Learning for Life.
-Before that she held a global marketing communications position for a technology multinational.
+Catherine Robertson was a Director of Marketing and Operations of a professional services organisation, prior to joining Learning for Life.
+Before that, she held a global marketing communications position for a technology multinational.
 She has also been chairperson of a professional advisers’ press group.
 Catherine was educated in Dundee and has an honours degree in Business Studies.

 John Caton